dorssel/usbipd-win/WSL_USBIP.md

 Device Drivers -> USB Serial Converter Support
 Device Drivers -> USB Serial Converter Support -> USB FTDI Single port Serial Driver

-In the following command the number '8' is the number of cores I will be using.
+In the following command the number '8' is the number of cores to use; run `getconf _NPROCESSORS_ONLN` to find the number of cores.

 ```bash
 sudo make -j 8 && sudo make modules_install -j 8 && sudo make install -j 8